jbadomics/tnseq/docs/index.md

 This repository contains lesson materials, instructions, and scripts for analyzing Tn-seq data as presented during the [Bodega Bay 2016 bioinformatics course](http://dib-training.readthedocs.org/en/pub/2016-02-08-bodega.html).

 **DISCLAIMER:** This lesson is written for the particular flavor of Tn-seq data generation and analysis that I am familiar with in my lab as described [here](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2958.2012.08196.x/abstract), but modifications to the general Tn-seq scheme exist.
-Also, keep in mind that
+Also, keep in mind that, as was determined at #ngs2015

 ![I am not a bioinformatician](not_a_bioinformatician.jpg)